 Have you ever gone to read an article online and gotten that “subscribe or login message” barring you from reading unless you hand over some contact information?
 This is indicative of gated content which is being used more and more when it comes to collecting information on website visitors and offering exclusive content.
 Having a members-only part of your website is a way to offer a hub for exclusive content that members can access anytime.
 Especially if your museum is producing interesting articles and media content, giving non-members a bit of a tease can be a great incentive for joining.

 Creating exclusive digital content can be a difficult task as links can be shared with the click of a button – offering a gated portion of your website can help to keep your content safe and for members eyes only.
 Another upside to creating this special space for members is that it’s easier to get valuable metrics on how often members are visiting your site, how long they are staying and which resources they are exploring.
 As far as digital fundraising goes, these exclusive online benefits can be very attractive to existing and potential members bringing in valuable income and retaining membership.

-The Museum of Modern Art better known as MoMA in New York have been pioneers when it comes to offering digital content to members having offered online events and exclusive content since 2011.
+MoMA in New York have been pioneers when it comes to offering digital content to members having offered online events and exclusive content since 2011.
 What began as a way for members to renew their membership online and update their details, evolved into a dedicated hub to access virtual tours and specially recorded content such as lectures and podcasts that only members could access.